The Ultimate KPI Guide

 - Redraft, review and sign off KPI Trees

 It's really easy to get 'carried away' and to try to measure too many things.
 This shortlisting step offers a bullet-proof way to reduce that list to a manageable size.
-It also documents the 'why' for which KPIs we selected and which we chose to leave or implement at a later stage.
+It also documents the 'why' for which measures we selected and which we chose to leave or implement at a later stage.

 Develop the measures 'shortlist'

-- Workshop importance/ease-of-capture matrix
+- Workshop an Importance/Ease-of-Measurement matrix

-- Agree 'use, aspire or discard' list
+- Agree the 'use, aspire or discard' list

 - Set up new measures